bsc-pm/nanos6/docs/devices/CUDA.md

 The runtime provides the following configuration variables related to CUDA:

-1. `devices.cuda.streams`: The max number of tasks that can be concurrently run *per device*.
+1. `devices.cuda.streams`: The maximum number of tasks that can be concurrently run *per device*.
 Default value is 16.
+1. `devices.cuda.page_size`: The CUDA device page size.
+Default value is 0x8000.
+1. `devices.cuda.polling.pinned`: Indicates whether the CUDA polling services should constantly run while there are CUDA tasks running on their GPU.
+Enabling this option may reduce the latency of processing CUDA tasks at the expenses of occupiying a CPU from the system.
+Default value is true.
+1. `devices.cuda.polling.period_us`: The time period in microseconds between CUDA service runs.
+During that time, the CPUs occupied by the services are available to execute ready tasks.
+Setting this option to 0 makes the services to constantly run.
+Default value is 500 microseconds.